Kalaxia/game-api/README.md

 ```
 and there type one by one the SQL request you copy before, correcting where there is problem.
 Error like this table does not exist or this column does not exist can be safely ignored.

-If you give up on solving all the problem in the SQL command go to ste5.
+If you give up on solving all the problem in the SQL command go to step 5.